What is PrEP?

 The National Institute for Health and Welfare released national guidelines for PrEP on 17 April 2019.
 You can find the guidelines (in Finnish) here.
 The health care professional involved in organizing the PrEP treatment should have knowledge of HIV, STIs and sexual behavior.
 They do not have to be HIV specialists.
 Just in case, you can print and bring the basics of PrEP leaflet to your appointment as background information.
 In the public healthcare system, for example infectious disease and STI policlinics can prescribe PrEP.
 Generic PrEP medicines entered the Finnish market in the summer 2019.
 PrEP counseling, treatment and medicines (from 1st of July 2021) are provided free of charge by the Finnish national health service.

 With this change in July, those who have access to Finnish public health care system will get PrEP for free prescribed by a doctor from Finnish public health care.
-Unfortunately the waiting period to start PrEP treatment is now up to eight months at HUS (Helsinki, Espoo, Vantaa area).
+Unfortunately the waiting period to start PrEP treatment is a year at HUS (Helsinki, Espoo, Vantaa) area.
+(Situation October 2022).
 Those who start PrEP treatment at private health care clinics will pay for follow up visits, laboratory tests and the medicines themselves.
-In this case, it is still possible to get more affordable PrEP by asking your doctor here in Finland for an EU prescription and buying the medicine from abroad (within the EU) with that prescription.
-In Finland the lowest price for 30 tablets has been around 60 euros.
+In this case, it is some situation possible to get more affordable PrEP by asking your doctor here in Finland for an EU prescription and buying the medicine from abroad (within the EU) with that prescription.
+In Finland the lowest price for 30 tablets is now around 50 euros.
+(Situation October 2022)

 It is important to test kidney function (creatine test), do an HIV test and test for other STIs before starting the medication.
 Before starting PrEP, it is very important to be sure that you do not have HIV.
 A recent HIV infection shows up in the tests 4-12 weeks from transmission, so you should avoid high risk situations during that time.
 After starting the medication, regular laboratory tests including HIV and other STI testing every three months is essential.
+First HIV test after starting PrEP should take after one month.
 PrEP should always be used under medical supervision.

 More up-to-date information about PrEP, buying it from abroad and the generic medications here in Finnish >>

-If you need info about PrEP or a referral to PrEP treatment please contact: prep(at)hivpoint.fi
+If you need info about PrEP or a referral to PrEP treatment please contact: prep(at)hivpoint.fi.
+We will reply to your e-mail within a week.